braughtg/DCgit/README.md

 The assignments in this course are distributed, collected and returned using DCgit.
 The basic process for completing the assignments is as follows:

 1. Create a GitHub account
-1. Once on each machine you use:
+1. __Once on each machine__ you use:
    1. `git clone CourseURL`
    1. `cd CourseName`
    1. `./DCgitConfigure`
-1. Once for each assignment:
+1. __Once by one partner__ for each assignment:
    1. `./DCgitBegin AssignmentID [PartnerID]`
-1. Each work session:
+1. During each work session:
    1. `cd CourseName`
    1. `./DCgitPull AssignmentID`
    1. Work on the assignment.
    1. `./DCgitPush AssignmentID`
+1. To copy from partner when assignment is complete:
+   1. `cd CourseName`
+   1. `./DCgitCopy AssignmentID`

 ___
 ![Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png "Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License")